peterjmarko/llm-narrative-framework/docs/PROJECT_ROADMAP.md

 ### 2. Final Documentation Polish

 - [ ] **Update All Documents with Final Results**
+  - [ ] Consolidate documentation: justify each document and sharply define scope and relationships.
+    - [ ] Merge Lifecycle Guide into main README.
   - [ ] Replace placeholder LLM names in `article_main_text.md` with the specific, versioned models used in the final study.
-  - [ ] Update all tables, figures, counts, and statistical results in the article and documentation to reflect the final generated data.
+  - [ ] Update all dates, tables, figures, counts, and statistical results in the article and documentation to reflect the final generated data.
   - [ ] Replace the text placeholder in `article_main_text.md` with the final, generated interaction plot (`interaction_plot_mean_rank.png`).
 - [ ] **Perform a final review of all documents** to ensure they are clean, consistent, and easy for an external researcher to understand.
   - [ ] Check all tables and diagrams.